Sxw88/FYP-Viv-Sxw/README.md

 ## Installation:
 Clone the project's GitHub repository to /home/pi, and then in the project's root folder, there is an initialisation script `init.sh`.
 Run the initialisation script once to setup the project.
 Sudo privileges are needed to run the initialisation script, alongside with a stable Internet connection in order to download the required packages.

+### Potential issue with setting up Batman-adv
+bat0 not showing up as a Batman-adv interface after reboot This issue can be fixed by following this tutorial

 ## Enabling the I2C interface
 In order for the servo driver to work, the i2c interface of the raspberry pi needs to be enabled.
 Use the command `sudo raspi-config`